2021 NSW Vegetation clearing report

 This report includes the clearing of both woody and non woody vegetation structural types:

 • Woody vegetation is plants (including saplings or shrubs) that produce wood as their primary structural tissue.
 It is typically trees, shrubs or woody vines and is usually perennial.
-The removal of these tree canopies is detectable in satellite imagery.
+The clearing of woody vegetation is detectable in satellite imagery.

-• Non woody vegetation includes understorey plants and groundcover plants (herbaceous vegetation like grasses, herbs and forbs) that have been relatively undisturbed since 1990, based on visual cues and time series analysis of remotely sensed images.
+• Non woody vegetation includes understorey plants and groundcover plants (herbaceous vegetation like grasses, herbs and forbs) that have been relatively undisturbed since 1990.
+The clearing of non woody vegetation is detected using a combination of visual cues and time series analysis of remotely sensed images.

 The area of vegetation cleared is detected through automated and manual interpretation of differences between Sentinel-2 satellite images captured during summer each year.
 Satellite images are selected as close as possible to 1 January each year.
 The images must have a clear view of the ground and not be impacted by smoke or cloud cover.

-Image interpreters assign a replacement landcover class that is indicative of the intended purpose of the change.
-The broad landcover classes are clearing for agriculture, forestry and infrastructure activities.
+Image interpreters examine the imagery to identify and confirm clearing events.
+They then assign a replacement landcover class that is indicative of the intended purpose of the change.
+The broad landcover classes are clearing for agriculture, forestry and infrastructure activities and are reported in the Statewide vegetation clearing by landcover class below.

 Clearing figures generated for each year may be updated to reflect improved processing methods, data availability, or changed administrative boundaries.